 Warm Your Home Décor with a Fireplace Remodel

 Baby, it’s cold outside – time to light the fireplace!
 This often overlooked accessory is actually a centerpiece in most rooms, so it’s important that it has the look you want, especially since it is a focal point during the chilly months.
 Here are a few ways you can update your fireplace.

 Unlike most parts of your house, a fireplace can get a fresh look relatively inexpensively.
 For example, simply re-facing the front of the fireplace with stacked stone (see photo) can really make it pop and give it new life.

 Large tile is a popular choice for fireplaces but I generally avoid it for a couple of reasons.
 One, the wide grout is difficult to clean, and it does get dirty from the fire smoke.
 And two, tile is tricky to cut around the fireplace opening, which means it doesn’t arrange correctly on the space.
 That leaves half-tiles and a cluttered look.
 Instead, choose from cultured or natural stone, or small tile.

 If your fireplace has a floor-to-ceiling surround, you can remove all of it and then add new facing just to the bottom.
 Then drywall and paint the top, which will provide space for artwork, a mirror or a flat-screen TV.

 Some fireplaces have no design – they’re more like a hole in the wall.
 If that’s your situation, we can have our custom woodworker make a mantel with columns that extend to the floor, framing your fireplace.
-I just did this for a client and it took their fireplace from dull to elegant in one step.
+I just did a fireplace remodel in San Diego that took my client’s fireplace from dull to elegant in one step.

 If you are only replacing the mantel, be sure it balances with the fireplace size, meaning your mantel shouldn’t be significantly smaller or larger than the fireplace itself.
 A floating mantel (see photo) is a contemporary option that works well with more rustic styles too depending on the wood you choose for the mantel itself.